 Include all of your employees in your social media recruitment efforts, not just the communications and social media departments.
 Encourage them to engage with the company’s social media platforms, contribute to conversations and interact with followers.
 You might ask that each employee take a few minutes each week to contribute to the social media in these ways.
 Over time, their efforts will compound to showcase a strong employee brand at your organization, which can be a top draw for potential job seekers.

 Social media is a highly effective tool for HR to promote jobs and attract talent in today’s world.
 If you invest time into refining your company’s social media recruitment strategies, you can quickly widen your talent pool at very little expense.
-It’s definitely a best practice for human resources management.
+It’s definitely a social recruiting best practice for any human resources manager.